 Preparation changes everything.

-Most people don't arrive at divorce ready to negotiate.
+Most people don't arrive at divorce with clarity.
 They arrive uncertain, overwhelmed, and often carrying months of quiet deliberation that no one else has seen.
-That's not a problem to solve — it's a reality to honor.
-Alette is built for the way divorce actually happens.
+Alette brings structure to that uncertainty — the decisions, the documents, the professionals — so you can start making sense of it on your own terms.

-Divorce asks two people to make dozens of interconnected decisions — about property, children, finances, futures.
-Alette gives both of you a structured, private place to organize that work together, at your own pace.
+Divorce involves dozens of interconnected decisions — property, children, finances, futures.
+Alette gives you a structured, private workspace to map them, track them, and prepare for the conversations that matter.

 [ Amy headshot ]

-So she built Alette — a structured workspace that guides collaborative couples through their family transition.
-Not by telling them what to decide, but by organizing everything the process requires so both people can show up informed, aligned, and ready to build an agreement that lasts.
+So she built Alette — a structured workspace that organizes everything divorce requires.
+Not by telling people what to decide, but by putting every decision, document, and professional connection in one place — so anyone going through this process can show up informed and ready to build an agreement that lasts.